srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 Kubernetes version, [but will not care about the integrity of everything you've got running there](https://deploy.live/blog/the-shipwreck-of-gke-cluster-upgrade/).
-We upgrade at a slower pace than GKE/EKS, but when do we ensure that the entire stack bundled in our cluster works, not just the core of Kubernetes.
+We upgrade at a slower pace than GKE/EKS, but when we do we ensure that the entire stack bundled in our cluster works, not just the core of Kubernetes.